 For question (1)(d), local data and local knowledge may be particularly useful in answering this question.

 Understanding the limitations of the HUD-provided data discussed in the introduction to the instruction, using local data and knowledge, complete question (2).
 The Fair Housing Act protects individuals on the basis of race, color, religion, sex, familial status, national origin, or having a disability or a particular type of disability.
-HUD has provided data for this section only on race/ethnicity, national origin, and family status.
+HUD has provided data for this section only on race/ethnicity, national origin, and familial status.
 Include any relevant information about other protected characteristics, but note that the analysis of disability is specifically considered in Section V(D).
 Program participants may include any relevant information relating to persons with disabilities here, but still must address the questions in Section V(D).

 For question (2)(b), program participants may include any additional relevant information related to their analysis of disproportionate housing needs in the jurisdiction and region, including the removal of barriers that prevent people from accessing housing in areas of opportunity, the development of affordable housing in such areas, housing mobility programs, housing preservation and community revitalization efforts, where any such actions are designed to achieve fair housing outcomes such as reducing disproportionate housing needs.